mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 Those five are always working, whatever you do.
 Particularly *perception* remains, even after reaching the goal.
 That is interesting.
 This is just like karma.

 According to Buddhist tradition, you have to continue to practice in order to reach what is called *formless samadhi*.
 That is completely no form, nothing.
-That is what is called *jijiyu samadhi* in Japanese, or sometimes that is called “to disport oneself in samadhi.”
+That is what is called *jijuyu samadhi* in Japanese, or sometimes that is called “to disport oneself in samadhi.”
 It’s really [like] you can be one with judo and kendo; your body is very flexible, round, just like a bow.
 You can experience that; this is the final goal which is called formless samadhi.

 And then at that time, you can go beyond perception.
 But, still there is something there: that is the human body and mind, which exist right now, right here.
 This is the final thing left.